 If you were permanently deferred in the past, you will be asked a few additional questions during your donation process so we can remove the deferral from your record.
 We are excited to have more people join our lifesaving family!

-ADDED (donors will not be able to donate if they have taken any of the following in the past 3 months):
+Blood donors will not be able to donate blood if they have taken any of the following in the past 3 months:

 1. Medications to prevent or to treat HIV infection

 2. Rinvoq – for Rheumatoid arthritis

 2. Bovine Insulin

 1. Variant Creutzfeldt-Jakob Disease (vCJD or Mad Cow) related deferrals: (UPDATED: July 2022—Click here)